Sola-Ray/BPSR-PSO-SX/README.md

 ## Usage
 - Start the game and launch the overlay.
 - Ensure Npcap is installed and has permissions to capture.
 - Use the overlay to monitor DPS/HPS and other tracked metrics in real time.
-- *(You may include screenshots, configuration instructions, hotkeys, customizations, etc.)*

 ## Contributing
 We welcome contributions!
 If you’d like to help improve or extend the project: